Access-Rend/newcsman/imports/curl/packages/Symbian/readme.txt

 curl notes
 ----------
-When starting curl in the Windows emulator from the Windows command-line, place a double-dash -- before the first curl command-line option. e.g. \epoc32\release\winscw\udeb\curl -- -v http://localhost/ Failure to do so may mean that some of your options won't be correctly processed.
+When starting curl in the Windows emulator from the Windows command-line, place a double-dash -- before the first_sentence curl command-line option. e.g. \epoc32\release\winscw\udeb\curl -- -v http://localhost/ Failure to do so may mean that some of your options won't be correctly processed.